 Because of the damage done to him as a child, however it had happened, he constantly relived variations on the trauma in every relationship he had.
 He lived the ‘repetition compulsion’, casting others in the roles of people he blamed for his persecution, a series of putzes he at first thought were very cool, and then playing out the identical senseless drama of betrayal time after time.
 Each of these future putzes, every one of whom he put great hopes in, came to reveal the same awful thing — that they were complete and unredeemed fucking assholes.

 I’ll end with the only simple, useful thing I’ve learned for sure.
 There are certain people who, once they become angry at you, will never stop being mad at you, no matter what you do.
-An apology won’t work, whatever you’ve done is unforgivable and characteristic of the kind of bad person you are.
-Conversation will not lead anywhere better, there is nothing you can say or do that will lead toward mutual understanding or forgiveness.
+An apology won’t work, whatever you’ve done is unforgivable because it is characteristic of the kind of bad person you are.
+Conversation will not lead anywhere better, there is nothing you can say or do that will lead toward mutual understanding or forgiveness once you are put into this unredeemable category.
 When you find every attempt to make peace thrown back on you, the only thing to do with this type is to walk away.

 When I become aware I’ve hurt somebody I’ve learned to move quickly to reassure them of my friendship, apologize, seek forgiveness.
 I’ve found that people who value you in their lives are quite ready to forgive.
 I extend this forgiveness to anyone who shows the humility to express genuine sorrow for some hurtful thing they’ve done.
 It is not easy for people to make themselves vulnerable to somebody else, particularly in our kind of win/lose culture, I appreciate the difficulty and respect those who can.

-Look, this attitude about seeking and extending forgiveness does not make me Jesus Christ.
-When someone slights me a few times, then refuses to acknowledge any role in a conflict, and escalates things aggravatingly every time I try to make amends, I have the same initial response that virtually any toxic male in our violent culture has.
+Look, this attitude about seeking and extending forgiveness does not make me Jesus Christ, not by a long shot.
+When someone behaves badly toward me, refuses to acknowledge any role in our subsequent conflict, and escalates things aggravatingly every time I try to make amends, I have the same initial response that virtually any toxic male in our violent culture has.
 My first feeling is violence, punch my antagonist hard in the mouth to make him shut up.
 Just stop the fucking noise.
 If you are only capable of making things worse with your righteous, enraged bullshit and whining, for the love of Christ, just shut up.

 I don’t chide myself for this feeling.
 The feeling is understandable and the reflex was planted deep, long before I was old enough to have any say about it.
-I have not hit anyone in anger in many years.
+A feeling is different than an action.
+You can feel a violent emotion without acting on it, though it takes work and time to learn to disconnect the two things.
+I never was one to hit people (my vicious words always did the trick) and I haven’t had a physical fight with anyone in many years.
 I’ve made some progress in controlling what my anger at first compels me to do.
 And yet, the feeling can’t be denied, I can’t pretend I’m not provoked to feel that way, once I am provoked.
 Each of us has our breaking point.